gerbenvos18/Local_Superpy/readme.txt

 Superpy's working date is set to: 10-02-2024

-7. current_date        Set date to current date
+7. current_date        Set date to current date used by Superpy

 $ python -m main current_date